 APD supports University-wide efforts to respond to, and fully comply with, all rules, regulations, statutes and laws that apply to the institution’s activities and operations.
 APD monitors new requirements, manages reporting and disclosures, provides employee information and training, and assists senior leadership in responding to compliance-related inquiries.

 Ms. Richter is a full-time member of the Assessment & Planning staff.
-As the Coordinator of Institutional Research, Sheila oversees activities related to the University’s data reporting requirements to external agencies and organizations, including the U.S. Department of Education, the Pennsylvania Department of Education, the National Collegiate Athletic Association, and others.
+As the Director of Institutional Research, Sheila oversees activities related to the University’s data reporting requirements to external agencies and organizations, including the U.S. Department of Education, the Pennsylvania Department of Education, the National Collegiate Athletic Association, and others.
 She also manages internal research and data reporting.
 Sheila holds a bachelor’s degree from Mercyhurst University.

 Ms. Danzer is a full-time member of the Assessment & Planning staff.
 As Director of Assessment, Amy oversees activities related to the University’s academic accreditations, including those associated with the Pennsylvania Department of Education and the Middle States Commission on Higher Education.
 Amy also coordinates internal survey research activities and supports the University’s institutional effectiveness (assessment) function.
 She earned a MA degree from Princeton University.